Andrew Beck (American football)

-Andrew Beck (born May 15, 1996) is an American football fullback for the Houston Texans of the National Football League (NFL).
-He played college football at Texas.
+Andrew Beck (born May 15, 1996) is an American professional football fullback for the New York Jets of the National Football League (NFL).
+He played college football for the Texas Longhorns.

-Early years
+Early life

 Beck attended and played high school football at Henry B. Plant High School.

 College career

 Beck was a member of the Texas Longhorns football team for five seasons.
 He became a starter at tight end and H-back for the team as a sophomore, catching eight passes for 77 yards while serving primarily as a blocker.
 In his junior season, Beck caught four passes for 82 yards and two touchdowns while blocking for the nation's leading rusher, D'Onta Foreman.
 He missed the entirety of his senior season and was forced to use a medical redshirt after breaking his foot in a preseason practice.
 As a redshirt senior, Beck had 28 receptions for 281 yards and two touchdowns and was named first-team All-Big 12 Conference.